We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 DOES KRATOM SHOW UP ON A URINE TEST?

-If you are worried about an herb or drug showing up on a drug screen the best practice is to not take those substances, as there is always a chance a trace amount could show up.
+If you are worried about an herb or drug showing up on a drug screen, the best practice is to not take those substances, as there is always a chance a trace amount could appear.
 When a drug screen is conducted, it would need to find a minimum amount of drug residue in the sample for the test to come back positive.
-Just because a screen comes back negative does not mean that there were no drugs in your system.
-It simply means the amount of the drug in your system fell below the established cut-off.
+Just because a screen returns negative does not mean there were no drugs in your body.
+It simply means the amount of the drug in your body fell below the established cut-off.

-There is also a drug test that will specifically test for kratom, which is the 10-panel Kratom drug screen.
-When taking this test kratom can be detected up to 7 days after use.
+A drug test will specifically test for kratom, which is the 10-panel Kratom drug screen.
+When taking this test, kratom can be detected up to 7 days after use.

 Here is a general guide:

-• Urine Drug Test – On average (high dose) users will take 5.3 days to flush kratom alkaloids out of their system.
+• Urine Drug Test – On average, users will take 5.3 days to flush kratom alkaloids out of their system.
 This would mean no trace quantities of metabolites would be detectable in the urine for over a week.

-• Percentage of fat and body weight – Kratom will stay in a heavier person’s system for a longer duration.
+• Percentage of fat and body weight – Kratom will stay in a heavier person's system longer.

-• Age – As we age our metabolism slows down, meaning the substance may stay for longer periods of time in someone older versus someone who is young.
+• Age – As we age, our metabolism slows down, meaning the substance may stay for more extended periods in someone older versus someone who is young.

 • Metabolic rate – This is how fast your body breaks down the substance.

-• Health issues – If you have health issues it could slow down the way your body processes kratom.
+• Health issues – If you have health issues, it could slow down how your body processes kratom.

-• Liver function – If you have liver disease you will metabolize kratom at a slower rate.
+• Liver function – If you have liver disease, you will metabolize kratom slowly.

 There is no evidence showing the long-term effects that kratom could have on the body after long-term use.
 Therefore, periods of rest are often recommended.
 With any new supplement, you want to make sure that you consult with your general practitioner before taking it.
-They know your past medical history and can guide you in rather or not kratom is a good fit for you.
+They know your medical history and can guide you in whether kratom is a good fit for you.

 Does Kratom Show Up On A Probation Drug Test?

-If you are on probation, you will more than likely be subject to frequent drug screening.
-In this case, you may be wondering, “Does kratom show on a probation drug test?”
+If you are on probation, you will likely be subject to frequent drug screening.
+In this case, you may wonder, "Does kratom show on a probation drug test?"
 Typically, a probation officer would not test for kratom.
-However, there are some areas of the country where kratom has been added to the standard testing regimen.
+However, some areas of the country have added kratom to the standard testing regimen.
 In these areas, there is mention of probationers being sent back to jail for testing positive for kratom.

 CONCLUSION

-Does kratom show up on drug tests?
-To sum that question up, it can be if the test is specifically screening for kratom.
+To sum up, it can be if the test specifically screens for kratom.
 Otherwise, kratom will not be detected on standardized testing.
-It would be extremely uncommon and pricy for an employer to run a drug screen that would detect kratom use.
+It would be highly uncommon and expensive for an employer to run a drug screen that detects kratom use.

 Here at Oasis Kratom, we offer blogs that are informative and educational.
 Our blogs should never be used to treat or diagnose illness.
 You should always seek advice from a medical professional.

-If you are worried about kratom showing up on a drug screen then you should stop using kratom.
-There is a possibility that the alkaloid profile could show up on certain drug screens.
-It is always a good idea to give your body a rest from any supplement, as this will help you continue to reap the overall wellbeing that kratom has to offer.
+If you are worried about kratom appearing on a drug screen, you should stop using kratom.
+There is a possibility that the alkaloid profile could show up on specific drug screens.
+It is always a good idea to give your body a rest from any supplement, as this will help you continue to reap the overall well-being of kratom.

 Buy Kratom

 If you have any questions, please do not hesitate to ask us.
 We offer high-quality kratom products, including powder and capsules.
-Our goal is to provide you with exceptional customer service coupled with the best kratom products on the market.
-Stop by our shop and check out the variety of kratom capsules and powders that we offer.
+Our goal is to provide exceptional customer service and the best kratom products on the market.
+Stop by our shop and check out the variety of kratom capsules and powders we offer.

 Disclaimer and Warning